ryuiro-kitsune/celadon.moe/source/stories/Shorts/Beatdown.md

 <span class="dirk">"Wassup Dave."</span>

 Dirk was waiting for him.
-He wore his dumb shades and hat even in twilight, engrossed in some elabrote bit only he was aware of.
+He wore his dumb shades and hat even in twilight, engrossed in some elaborate bit only he was aware of.
 The requested dual bokken rested on his shoulders like baseball bats.

 <span class="dave">"Dude why the hell are you still wearing the shades.
 It's eight fucking thirty.</span>